Pylons/pyramid/docs/narr/project.rst

 .. note::

-  In general, ``repoze.bfg`` applications should be threading-aware.
-  It is not required that a ``repoze.bfg`` application be nonblocking as all application code will run in its own thread, provided by the server you're using.
+  In general, :mod:`repoze.bfg` applications should be threading-aware.
+It is not required that a :mod:`repoze.bfg` application be nonblocking as all application code will run in its own thread, provided by the server you're using.

 See the :term:`PasteDeploy` documentation for more information about other types of things you can put into this ``.ini`` file, such as